School Board

 - Consideration and possible vote to approve encumbrances.

 Consideration and possible vote to meet in executive session in accordance with 25 O.S.
-Sec.
-307 (B)(1) discussing the employment, hiring, appointment, promotion, demotion, disciplining or resignation of employees as listed on Attachment A – Personnel Report; and in accordance with 25 O. S. Section 307 (B) (2) to discuss employee negotiations.
+Section 307 (B)(1) discussing the employment, hiring, appointment, promotion, demotion, disciplining or resignation of employees as listed on Attachment A - Personnel Report and Attachment B – Teacher Re-hire list ; in accordance with 25 O. S. Section 307 (B) (2) to discuss employee negotiations and discuss student transfer appeal of student A.

 Location: Front door at Administration Building, inside lobby Bulletin Board